 According to the study State of Telecommuting 2014 | PGi Report conducted in the United States, two thirds of managers reported that employees who work from home had increased their productivity.
 As many as 86% of workers stated being more productive when they work on their own; avoiding unnecessary meetings, the office social life and noise distractions.

-Another of the standout benefits of working from home is the reduction of work stress levels.
+Another of the standout benefits of working from home is the reduction of work stress levels and increased work performance.
 Certain working conditions: high levels of responsibility, low salaries, long working hours, company dehumanisation or even the physical characteristics of the workplace can generate work stress.

 According to the Spanish Society for the Study of Anxiety and Stress, 48% of workers in Europe state that work stress affects their health, with 80% saying that they would like to change jobs as a result of the emotional unrest it produces.

 Statistics show that 82% of homeworkers report lower stress levels, which ultimately means happier and more committed workers.
 As a consequence, the company can achieve lower levels of staff turnover and absenteeism.
 In addition, as an organization, you can continuously support your employees in attaining their individual goals by having performance management solutions in place, so that your business achieves its wider objectives.